syncfusion-content/wpf-docs/wpf/SfDataGrid/Record-Template-View.md

 #RecordTemplateView

-SfDataGrid provides support to represent the additional information in a custom view, below each row using [TemplateViewDefinition.RowTemplate](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.TemplateViewDefinition~RowTemplate.html).
+SfDataGrid provides support to represent the additional information in a custom view, below each row using [TemplateViewDefinition.RowTemplate](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.TemplateViewDefinition~RowTemplate.html) property.
 You can expand or collapse RowTemplate view by using an expander in a row or programmatically.
-You can load any WPF controls to show more information below every row using [TemplateViewDefinition.RowTemplate](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.TemplateViewDefinition~RowTemplate.html).
+You can load any WPF controls to show more information below every row using [TemplateViewDefinition.RowTemplate](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.TemplateViewDefinition~RowTemplate.html) property.

 ![](Record_Template_View_images/Record-TemplateView_Img1.png)